rjspencer/docs/api.md

 This endpoint is used for interacting with an account's statuses.

 ## /statuses/list

+### Returning a specific status

+Pass the `id` of a status to return a specific status.
+If an `id `is passed, all other parameters will be ignored and only the requested status will be returned

 id
 :	the ID of the status to return